Yes we have a famous battlefield to tour by car, bicycle, horseback, and even on foot but we boast a wealth of

 With adventures to suit every budget, Gettysburg and Adams County businesses offer plenty of packages to help visitors create their dream vacations.

 We offer special walking tours for school groups, which offer a special blend of education, history and entertainment regarding the civilian's experience during the 3-day battle.
-These tours can be 45-min. or 90-min. in length and are easy walking.
+These tours can be 60-min. or 90-min. in length and are easy walking.
 We also have a scavenger hunt called "I Spy Gettysburg" for children 9 years of age and under.
-We offer programs designed for school children.

 For Boy Scout groups we offer The Historic Gettysburg Trail, a 3-mile walking tour of the town of Gettysburg which takes 2 to 3 hours to complete.
 This is part of The Gettysburg Heritage Trail Program.
 Or if you are just interested in knowing more about the town and civilians, please join us for one of our 90-minute walking tours.